Sustainable Land Management Rebate Scheme

 Note: Waterway revegetation projects are given low priority for funding under this program because you can get assistance through Melbourne Water’s Stream Frontage Management Program.

-Applications for 2017 Environmental Works Grants Program are now open until midnight on Wednesday 30 November.
-Apply online.
+Applications for 2017 Environmental Works Grants Program have now closed.

 To be eligible, your property must be:

 - 2 hectares or greater in size

 - zoned for rural purposes

 Properties zoned and/or designated for future residential, industrial or commercial developments are not eligible under this program.

 - A maximum of $1500 is available for a property which could include one of the following:

 - $1500 - for projects that protect remnant indigenous vegetation through erecting fencing to permanently exclude stock, including around dams